-The Medivive NAD⁺ Pen is a compounded sterile preparation containing nicotinamide adenine dinucleotide (NAD⁺).
-It's produced by an FDA-registered 503B outsourcing facility in compliance with current Good Manufacturing Practices (cGMP).
+The Medivive NAD+ Pen is a prescription sterile preparation containing nicotinamide adenine dinucleotide (NAD+).
+It's produced under cGMP at a 503B outsourcing facility and dispensed from a nationwide 503A pharmacy.
 Each pen is a 30-day supply (1,000 mg total) designed for subcutaneous (under the skin) administration as prescribed by a licensed clinician.

 Yes.
-Each batch is compounded and sterilized under aseptic conditions in a certified ISO-class cleanroom.
+Each batch is produced and sterilized under aseptic conditions in a certified ISO-class cleanroom.
 Sterility testing and endotoxin testing are performed on every batch before release.

 Absolutely.
 Certificates of Analysis and batch sterility reports are available upon request.
 These confirm product potency, sterility, and compliance with quality standards.